Vikaspogu/blog/content/blog/tekton-intro/index.md

 socialShare=true
 +++

-Recently I came across [tektoncd](https://tekton.dev/) project, **_The Tekton Pipelines project provides Kubernetes-style resources for declaring CI/CD-style pipelines_** caught my attention and started playing with it.
+Recently I came across [tektoncd](https://tekton.dev/) project, **_The Tekton Pipelines project provides Kubernetes-style resources for declaring CI/CD-style pipelines_** caught my attention, and I started playing with it.

 ## Basic Concepts

 ![tekton concepts](concepts.png)

-In order to create a tekton pipeline, one does the following:
+To create a Tekton pipeline, one does the following:

 - Create custom or install existing reusable Tasks
 - Create a Pipeline and PipelineResources to define your application's delivery pipeline